suzyeaston/suzyeastonca/README.md

 - technical discovery and architecture
 - troubleshooting complicated systems that have acquired folklore

-The work is especially suited to organisations and creative teams that need to move from a broad idea to something testable, understandable, and genuinely useful.
+The work is especially suited to organizations and creative teams that need to move from a broad idea to something testable, understandable, and useful.

 This repository shows the process: